DavisPL-Teaching/119/README.md

 You must run Python on your code before each submission to ensure that it works.
 The graders do not have time to debug submissions, and code that does not run will generally receive either a 0 or at most 10% of partial credit.

-Other than this, your assignments will be graded on the following two broad criteria: correctness and code quality.
+Other than this, for homeworks, your assignments will be graded on the following two broad criteria: correctness and code quality.
 The majority of the grade will be based on correctness.
 You may expect a rough rubric of 90% of the points for correctness and 10% for code quality.